Last updated on: January 27th, 2020

 "useRecommendedOrder": true,

-"jscramblerVersion": "6.<X>",
+"jscramblerVersion": "<7.x>",

-"tolerateMinification": true
+"tolerateMinification": true,

 }

-With your configuration in place, your last step is to add Jscrambler’s webpack plugin in your webpack configuration.
-To do that, open your webpack.config.js
+With your configuration in place, your last step is to add Jscrambler’s webpack plugin to your webpack configuration.
+To do that, open the webpack.config.js file at the root of your app.

 const JscramblerWebpack = require("jscrambler-webpack-plugin");